pinot-contrib/pinot-docs/pinot-components/schema.md

 }
 ```

+:warning: Note that if you have double quote `"` in your Groovy script such as defining return type, you must escape them.

 ## Creating a Schema

 Create a schema for your data, or see [`examples`](https://github.com/apache/pinot/tree/master/pinot-tools/src/main/resources/examples) for examples.
 Make sure you've [setup the cluster](cluster.md#setup-a-pinot-cluster)